 The CIR measurement report shall be sampled at Over Sampling Ratio (OSR) of 2, to balance reasonable accuracy, complexity, and report overhead.
 OSR is defined with respect to signal BW.

-For frequency stitching feature, OSR is defined with respect to the aggregated BW.
+When the CIR of an effective larger bandwidth is obtained by an SDEV, OSR is defined with respect to the aggregated BW.

 The CIR measurement report signed I/Q values for each Rx chain shall be represented using 16 bits.